KPBS-FM: Programming

+KPBS-FM, KQVO, and KRAM have a public radio format with an emphasis on talk, with programming sourced from NPR, American Public Media, the Public Radio Exchange and the BBC World Service.
+KPBS-FM also produces a daily one-hour San Diego-focused interview and call-in show, Midday Edition, hosted by Jade Hindmon.

 HD subchannels and streaming

-Presently, KPBS has three HD Radio channels.
+KPBS has three HD Radio channels.
 KPBS-HD1 is a digital simulcast of the main analog channel that airs NPR news and talk shows.
 KPBS-HD2 airs "Classical San Diego", featuring music from the syndicated Classical 24 service.
 KPBS-HD3 offers SomaFM's syndicated "Groove Salad" format.

 The KPBS Radio Reading Service broadcasts the readings of newspapers, books, and magazines to those with low vision, blindness, and other impairments.
 The Reading Service is available 24 hours a day over a private audio channel, and online via audio webstream.